-The Reconciliation Cover Letter That Prevents Tenant Disputes
+Write a Cover Letter That Stops Tenant Disputes

 Why the Cover Letter Matters

-Here's what happens without one: the tenant's accounts payable team receives a reconciliation statement, scans to the bottom line, sees a $14,000 true-up charge, and forwards it to their facilities manager with a note: "We're being charged $14,000 more than our estimates.
+Without one, here is what happens.
+The tenant's accounts payable team gets a reconciliation statement, scans to the bottom line, sees a $14,000 true-up charge, and forwards it to their facilities manager.
+The note says: "We're being charged $14,000 more than our estimates.
 Can you look into this?"

-The facilities manager doesn't understand the statement.
+The facilities manager does not understand the statement.
 They call the property manager.
 The property manager can't explain the numbers because they didn't prepare the reconciliation.
-They forward the question to the property controller, who is processing statements for 15 other buildings.
+The question gets forwarded to the property controller, who is processing statements for 15 other buildings.

 Three weeks pass.
 The tenant's frustration builds.
 They call their broker.
 The broker says, "Let's hire an auditor."

-A cover letter short-circuits this entire chain.
+A cover letter breaks this chain.
 The tenant reads the letter, understands why the true-up is $14,000, and processes the payment.

 The Template